dmsc/fastbasic/manual.md

   spaces will not be correct.
 Avoid using the functions to print to any device except the screen.

+  *Advanced:* The `COLOR` function does an *exclusive or* of the given value with the value of each character in the original string before printing.

 **Writes A Character To Screen**